pasanwijekoon/pasanwijekoon/README.md

 # Hello, I'm pasan! 👋

 Welcome to my GitHub profile.
-I'm enthusiastic about [your interests] and enjoy diving into [programming languages, technologies, or projects].
+I'm enthusiastic about Technology and enjoy diving into [programming languages, technologies, or projects].

 ## 🔧 **Technologies & Tools**